odysseyhack/mvp-workshop/README.md

 The platform will serve as a reliable foundation for many other applications in the renewable energy industry (such as P2P energy trading).

 ### Interconnectedness
+* Open Source strategy for faster standardization of third party data
+* Chosen technology stack can be relatively easily connected with other blockchains
+* Compliant with all standards

 ## Incubation Plan